Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Upon issuing a punishment, the Regulations Department must inform the plaintiff of the punishment, with appropriate documentation detailing the case.*

 3) Regulation personnel internally ranking Chief Regulating Official+ on the Regulations Department team are granted permission to issue a Detain-on-Site order for a Nova Corporation Member if deemed necessary and with valid reason.

+4) Regulation Personnel internally ranking Regulating Official and above on the Regulations Department team are granted permission to make use of humvees for patrols around the site.

 ## **Section 5: The Department of Operations**